oneapi-src/oneDPL/CONTRIBUTING.md

 # How to contribute

 We welcome community contributions to oneAPI DPC++ Library (oneDPL).
 You can:

-- Submit your changes directly with a [pull request]. (https://github.com/oneapi-src/oneDPL/pulls)
+- Submit your changes directly with a [pull request](https://github.com/oneapi-src/oneDPL/pulls).
-- Log a bug or feedback with an [issue](https://github.com/oneapi-src/oneDPL/issues)
+- Log a bug or feedback with an [issue](https://github.com/oneapi-src/oneDPL/issues).

 # Pull requests